vcable/Etch-A-Sketch-JS/README.md

-The aim of this project is to essentially make an Etch-A-Sketch that works in your browser.
-I'll be using JavaScript, HTML, and CSS.
+This fun app aims to recreate an Etch-A-Sketch in your browser.
+Simply select your grid size and brush color, and get to drawing!